Materials-Consortia/OPTIMADE/optimade.rst

 Index Meta-Database Links Endpoint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the provider implements an "Index meta-database" (see section `Index Meta-Database`_), it is RECOMMENDED to adopt a structure, where the index meta-database is the "parent" implementation of the provider's other OPTIMADE databases.
+If the provider implements an "Index meta-database" (see section `Index Meta-Database`_), it is RECOMMENDED to adopt a structure where the index meta-database is the :val:`root` implementation of the provider's other OPTIMADE databases.

-This will make all OPTIMADE databases and implementations by the provider discoverable as :object:`child` objects under the Links endpoint of the "Index meta-database".
+This will make all OPTIMADE databases and implementations by the provider discoverable as links with :val:`child` link type, under the Links endpoint of the "Index meta-database".

 Custom Extension Endpoints
 --------------------------